This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Leafy salads – Spring mix salad or kale crunch salad make easy side dishes for grilled shrimp skewers.
 Or use them for a shrimp Caesar salad.

-- Lettuce-free salads – Change up the side dishes with grain-free tabbouleh, coleslaw, or creamy cucumber salad.
+- Lettuce-free salads – Change up the side dishes with grain-free tabbouleh, fresh coleslaw, zesty zucchini salad, or creamy cucumber salad.

 - Grilled veggies – If the grill is already fired up, make some grilled broccoli or grilled asparagus to serve with shrimp.